sysrich/automation/caasp-kvm/README.md

 and terraform repositories.

-A primary goal of caasp-kvm is to reduce the number of places where our development enviroments differ from a customer environemnt, allowing us to more easily ensure our changes really will work in the final product.
+A primary goal of caasp-kvm is to reduce the number of places where our development enviroments differ from a customer enviroment, allowing us to more easily ensure our changes really will work in the final product.

 ## Requirements